On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Introduction

-An epidemic outbreak occurs when a contagious disease spreads rapidly through a population due to increased transmission rates.
-In such circumstances, it is reasonable to incorporate a jump process to capture sudden surges in infection numbers triggered by super-spreader events.
-Based on this perspective, the evolution of the infected population can be modelled by a jump diffusion.
-Moreover, when global mobility is high, localized outbreaks can quickly propagate across regions, resulting in a pandemic (i.e., a worldwide health crisis in which many areas experience simultaneous infection waves).
-This observation shows that epidemic dynamics are subject to system-wide randomness (e.g., environmental factors, global travel) that impact all communities.
-In deep learning, training dynamics can be modeled by L\'evy-driven McKean-Vlasov SDEs, where parameter updates follow distribution-dependent stochastic evolution with heavy-tailed noise.
-Mini-batch gradients and restarts induce jump-like perturbations, while the mean-field term captures interactions among parameters in wide-network limits.
-In federated or distributed settings, common randomness (e.g., global schedules, network delays) produces correlated dynamics across learners.
-This framework helps explain heavy-tailed gradient noise, escape from saddles via jumps, and inspires neural SDE architectures that combine diffusion with jumps for expressive modeling.
-The above considerations motivate the study of L\'evy-driven McKean-Vlasov SDEs with common noise [\cite{BWWY2025},\cite{BWWY2024}].
-In recent years, significant advances have been achieved for L\'evy-driven McKean-Vlasov SDEs under common noise, covering topics such as well-posedness, deep learning approaches, optimal stopping problems, optimal and impulse control, as well as stochastic maximum principles; see, for instance, [\cite{AR2025}, \cite{AO2024}, \cite{AO2023}, \cite{BWWY2025}, \cite{BWWY2024}, \cite{Huang2025}, \cite{HR2024}] for further references.
+In applications, random jump shocks naturally arise in a variety of systems.
+For instance, an epidemic outbreak occurs when a contagious disease spreads rapidly through a population due to increased transmission rates.
+Super-spreader events may cause sudden surges in infection numbers, which can be modelled by a jump component in a diffusion-type dynamics for the infected population.
+When global mobility is high, localized outbreaks can quickly propagate across regions, resulting in a pandemic, and the epidemic dynamics are then subject to system-wide sources of randomness (e.g., environmental factors, global travel) that impact all communities.
+Similar large-scale effects appear in economics and finance.
+In systemic risk modelling, the balance sheet of each bank is influenced not only by its idiosyncratic shocks but also by macroeconomic factors and market-wide events.
+This can be described by McKean-Vlasov SDEs with common noise and jumps, where the mean-field term captures peer effects and the jump component models sudden losses or liquidity dry-ups; see the interbank lending model studied later.
+Bistable dynamics with random environment, as in a Ginzburg-Landau type equation, provide a prototype for metastable transitions under heavy-tailed shocks, and will serve as our first test model.
+In conditional mean-field control problems, agents interact through conditional expectations of their states while being exposed to common noise representing shared information or policy shocks.
+Linear-quadratic structures then lead to tractable feedback controls and motivate the LQ test models considered in Section~5.
+These examples motivate the study of McKean-Vlasov SDEs driven by L\'evy processes with common noise; see, for instance, \cite{BWWY2025,BWWY2024}.
+In recent years, significant advances have been achieved for McKean-Vlasov SDEs driven by L\'evy processes under common noise, covering topics such as well-posedness, deep learning approaches, optimal stopping problems, optimal and impulse control, as well as stochastic maximum principles; see, among others, \cite{AR2025,AO2024,AO2023,BWWY2025,BWWY2024,Do2024,Erny2022,Huang2025,HR2024,McKean1966} for further references.